 “The Invisible Man represents what is hopefully a turning point for the year.”

 The film stars Elisabeth Moss as Cecilia, a woman who we first meet as she is escaping an abusive relationship.
-The movie begins as she quietly, methodically makes her getaway under the dark of night and the crash of a thunderstorm.
+The movie begins as she quietly, methodically makes her getaway under the dark of night and to the crash of a thunderstorm.
 Not long after making her way to safety, Cecilia feels she is being followed.
 She can’t be though!
 She is in hiding.
 No one knows where she is except her sister and the people she is with.
 Plus, her boyfriend committed suicide not long after she left.
 Who would be after her?
 Still, she can’t shake the feeling that she is being watched.
-After several odd occurrences, Cecilia becomes convinced that her boyfriend faked his own death and is using technology that he developed in order to taunt her without being seen.
+After several odd occurrences, Cecilia becomes convinced that her boyfriend faked his own death and is somehow taunting her without being seen.
 If only her family and friends would believe her…

 The horror genre has always been known for its ability to weave social commentary into its otherworldly ideas.
 Night of the Living Dead is notable for its commentary on race relations in America during the Civil Rights Movement.
 Dawn of the Dead was a sharp take on consumerism which had begun plaguing America.
 Just last year, Jordan Peele took on the idea of the haves vs the have nots within our culture in Us.
 Horror has always been a breeding ground for talented filmmakers to make a statement on our society in a way that allows it to go down smoothly for middle America.
 The Invisible Man is no exception.
 While it would be easy to write this one off as just another movie based on existing IP, it would be a disservice to both the film and oneself to do so.

 “Horror has always been a breeding ground for talented filmmakers to make a statement on our society in a way that allows it to go down smoothly for middle America.”